-Tie-breaker.
+Tiebreaker.
 Any ties for individual standings in a final pool will be determined by indicators.
 Indicators include the use of winning percentage, hits scored and hits received.
-The first indicator is determined by the ratio of the number of victories and the number of bouts (winning percentage).
-The second indicator is determined by the number of hits scored minus the number of hits received.
-The third indicator is determined by the greater number of hits scored.
-In the case of an absolute tie for first place, in which all indicators are the same, a five-touch fence-off will take place.
-All other ties will remain and the student-athletes will each be awarded the full points for that place.
+The first indicator is determined by the ratio of the number of victories and the number of bouts (winning percentage) and the second indicator is determined by the number of hits scored minus the number of hits received.
+In the case of an absolute tie (all indicators are the same), the student-athletes will each be awarded the full points for that place.